peopledoc/peon/README.md

 - The user running peon must have writing rights on `workingDirectory` and `statusDirectory`.
 - Do not watch a repository that also emits webhooks, it will conflict.
+- When using webhooks, Peon will clean up local builds when receiving a push event for a removed branch or tag.
+Peon will not clean up remotely deployed builds, and the watcher is not able to detect removed branches or tags.

 ### Running Peon